'Summer of 36': India record lowest score, Australia win in two and half days | Sports-Games

 'Summer of 36': India record lowest score, Australia win in two and half days

 The Indian cricket team under Virat Kohli faced its worst hour of embarrassment while collapsing to its lowest Test score of 36 as a rampaging Australia cruised to an emphatic eight-wicket victory inside two and half days in the opening Day/Night Test here on Saturday.
-There were no demons in the pitch but Josh Hazlewood (5-3-8-5) and Patrick Cummins (10.2-4-21-4) displayed fast bowling of highest quality, the impact of which will be far-reaching with three more Tests to go.
+There were no demons in the pitch but Josh Hazlewood (5-3-8-5) and Patrick Cummins (10.2-4-21-4) displayed fast bowling of highest quality to dismantle the visitors.

+The sequence of 4, 9, 2, 0, 4, 0, 8, 4, 0, 4, and 1 on the scorecard will rankle the fans but more so this team, for a very long time. ''Very hard to put those feelings into words.
+We had a lead of 60-odd coming and just collapsed,'' said Kohli, who would be heading home on paternity leave now.

 India's earlier lowest score was 42 at the Lord's in 1974 against England, known in Indian cricket parlance as the ''Summer of 42''.
 Saturday's total was also the lowest score in the brief history of D/N Tests and the joint fifth lowest overall.
 The easy target of 90 runs was achieved by the home side in only 21 overs without much fuss.